 “There have been numerous pump innovations and improvements in recent years, including improvements to create higher efficiencies and better fuel consumption rates,” Gan says.
 “We are committed to leading-edge research and development, with many new products in the pipeline.”

 With pump manufacturers working across a variety of industries, from pharmaceuticals to water treatment plants, there are a number of considerations when planning a new pumping system.
 Each pump has a specific purpose, with a specific best efficiency point rate of flow and total head, and optimum operating temperature and liquid viscosity.

-A provider of custom and standard pumping solutions, Randolph Austin considers the controls, motors, and housing when revamping its pumps to better fit the markets they go into.
-To better control the design, process, and quality of its pumping components, Randolph Austin is approximately 90 percent integrated.
+A provider of custom and standard pumping solutions, Randolph Austin considers the controls, motors and housing when revamping its pumps to better fit the markets into which they go.
+To better control the design, process and quality of its pumping components, Randolph Austin is approximately 90 percent integrated.

 “We do our own machining and our own design and our own assembly of the pump head components,” LaMontagne says.
 “That’s always been the way we’ve done things.”

 With the industrial sector continuing to expand, the demand for custom and efficient pumping systems is growing.
 Pump manufacturers are meeting that demand with evolving research and development programs, environmental-friendly innovation and more efficient technologies.